Dean Saunders (singer): 2003: Eurovision Song Contest entry

 On 15 February 2003 the Saunders brothers took part in the 2003 Dutch Nationaal Songfestival, a Dutch national music pre-selection contest for qualification to Eurovision Song Contest to be held in Riga, Latvia.
 They performed the song "Stand As One" in the third heat under the name "The Brothers" getting just 10 points and finishing with 3% of the popular vote as seventh out of 8 participants.

 2010–present: Popstars

 In 2010 he applied for the Popstars competition winning the title on 22 January 2011 against the runner-up Simone Nijssen.
 He got 60% of the popular vote.
 He released his winning song "You and I Both" originally by Jason Mraz as his debut single.

 Personal life

 Dean Saunders was born in England in 1981.
 He moved to the Netherlands in 1986 when he was just 5.
-He resides in Hoorn.
+He resides in Velsen-Noord.

 28 August 2014 Dean Saunders was arrested on suspicion of arson.
 In October 2015 he was sentenced to prison for eight months, a fine of 400 euros, and community service of 40 hours.